Custom GUI controls¶

 Some controls (such as buttons or text editors) might provide input focus for keyboard or joypad input.
 Examples of this are entering text or pressing a button.
-This is controlled with the Control.focus_mode member variable.
-When drawing, and if the control supports input focus, it is always desired to show some sort of indicator (highight, box, etc) to indicate that this is the currently focused control.
+This is controlled with the Control.focus_mode property.
+When drawing, and if the control supports input focus, it is always desired to show some sort of indicator (highlight, box, etc.) to indicate that this is the currently focused control.
 To check for this status, the Control.has_focus() method exists.
 Example

-As mentioned before, size is very important to controls.
+As mentioned before, size is important to controls.
 This allows them to lay out properly, when set into grids, containers, or anchored.
-Controls most of the time provide a minimum size to help to properly lay them out.
+Controls, most of the time, provide a minimum size to help properly lay them out.
 For example, if controls are placed vertically on top of each other using a VBoxContainer, the minimum size will make sure your custom control is not squished by the other controls in the container.

 To provide this callback, just override Control.get_minimum_size(), for example:

 Or alternatively, set it via function:

 Controls provide a few helpers to make managing input events much easier than regular nodes.